abdulqadirtr/Kotlin_Retrofit_RecyclerView/README.md

 # RecyclerView to pass Item ClickListner To Fragment with passing parameters

-In this program recycleview list is show on which item clickListner is used to send the clicklistner of adapter to the fragment.
+In this android app API's data is received using Retrofit with complete MVVM architect and showed in recycleview also item clickListner is used to send the clicklistner of adapter to the fragment.

+Markup : * Technologies
+*

 ```kotlin
 adapter.onItemClick = { contact, status ->